pawamoy/pawamoy/README.md

 ## 🌱 Features

 - 🎓 learned computer science at a french university
-- 🐍 some years of experience in development, particularly with Python
+- 🐍 about 10 years of experience in development, particularly with Python
 - 🎠 really enjoy sharing code and contributing to other projects
 - 👔 working full time on open-source projects (following a [sponsorware strategy](https://pawamoy.github.io/insiders))